-The main possible consequences for screened women, e.g. the likelihood to be recalled and to get a false- or true-positive screening result, differed substantially between younger and older women.
+The most important consequences for screened women, e.g. the likelihood to be recalled and to get a false- or truepositive screening result, differed substantially between younger and older women.
 Screened women aged 50-51 years who were invited for the first time got a false-positive result 3 times more frequently than older women, whereas screened women above age 70 had the highest likelihood to be diagnosed with breast cancer.
 This fifth national monitoring report for Swiss Cancer Screening covers the results of organised mammography screening in Switzerland over the 9 years from 2010 to 2018.
-Because data from the programme of the cantons of Basel-City and Ticino are included for the first time, national outcomes as of 2015 are not fully comparable with those of previous reports.
+Because data from the programme of the cantons of Basel-City and Ticino are included for the first time in this fifth monitoring report, national outcomes as of 2015 are not fully comparable with those of previous reports.

-This fifth report presents the national results for the 3-year period 2016-2018 in comparison with the two previous triennial periods 2010-2012 and 2013-2015.
+This report presents the national results for the 3-year period 2016-2018 in comparison with the two previous triennial periods 2010-2012 and 2013-2015.
 This approach leads to more stable results as they are based on larger numbers than those based on annual data.
-For the first time, a section of this report is dedicated to the screening results of women aged 70 to 74 years in the 7 Swiss programmes who have extended the upper age limit of their systematic invitation to 74 years.
-This report also includes an Appendix in which annual results (2010-2018) combined for all Swiss breast cancer screening programmes and results of single programmes by triennial period and type of screening round are detailed.
+For the first time, a section of this report is dedicated to the screening results of women aged 70 to 74 years in the 6 Swiss programmes who have extended the upper age limit of their systematic invitation to 74 years.